Blazers go without three 7-footers against Nets

 Working on turnovers

 The Nets spent their two practice days working on how to cut down their turnovers by simulating takeaway actions and fouling.
 “Just put them under extreme pressure and try to do a better job,” Atkinson said.
 “We lead the league in travels.
-I’m not sure that’s fundamentals.
 I think the NBA’s calling travels at a higher rate.
-We have to adjust to that.
-We have to understand there’s more scrutiny.
-Sixteen travels, that’s a lot.” … Kevin Durant remained in Brooklyn to continue rehabbing his right Achilles tendon.
+We have to adjust to that.” … Kevin Durant remained in Brooklyn to continue rehabbing his right Achilles tendon.

 Comments